GemunIon/.github/profile/README.md

 ![photo_2023-11-09 21 39 56](https://github.com/GemunIon/.github/assets/185285/63f51ee5-a75e-421d-8cdd-e6aa17e85137)

-We are Gemuinion a seasoned team of blockchain game developers, with over 20 years of expertise.
-We are experts in GemeFi but also have good experience in DeFi and EdTech.
+We are Gemuinion a seasoned team of blockchain developers, with over 20 years of expertise.
+We are experts in GemeFi and have good experience in DeFi and EdTech.

 We are pleased to extend our services to you
 - Design and development of architecture of complex projects